zagaran/mongolia/README.md

 ```

-Also possibly present in a subclass is a DEFAULTS dictionary.
-This is a list of keys that can be assumed to be in the dictionary because when a DatabaseObject is saved or a value is pulled from it, any entry is completed from the DEFAULTS dictionary for that object.
-REQUIRED is a special key that indicates that the key in question is required for the object but there is no default.
-If a subclass of DatabaseObject is saved without an entry for a REQUIRED key, an error will be thrown.
-Note that ID_KEY is implicitly a REQUIRED key of all DatabaseObjects.
+Also possibly present in a subclass is a `DEFAULTS` dictionary.
+This is a list of keys that can be assumed to be in the dictionary because when a `DatabaseObject` is saved or a value is pulled from it, any entry is completed from the `DEFAULTS` dictionary for that object.  `REQUIRED` is a special key that indicates that the key in question is required for the object but there is no default.
+If a subclass of DatabaseObject is saved without an entry for a `REQUIRED` key, an error will be thrown.
+Note that `ID_KEY` is implicitly a `REQUIRED` key of all `DatabaseObjects`.

-Values in the DEFAULTS dictionary may be either constants or functions; the differentiation is handled automatically by DatabaseObject.
-Best practice when modifying a function in the DEFAULTS dictionary is to go through the collection it is used on and re-save every item (thus applying the new function).
+Values in the `DEFAULTS` dictionary may be either constants or functions; the differentiation is handled automatically by `DatabaseObject`.
+Best practice when modifying a function in the `DEFAULTS` dictionary is to go through the collection it is used on and re-save every item (thus applying the new function).
 Examples follow:

 ```
 from mongolia import DatabaseObject, ID_KEY, REQUIRED, DatabaseCollection